Ben Corey-Moran’s 5 Essentials for Making the Best Cup of Coffee Possible

 But increasing pressures from climate change and a fluctuating market means that growing coffee is difficult, risky business and many farms at the very beginning of the supply chain are in danger of disappearing.
 This is where an organization like Fair Trade USA can help.
 Fair Trade USA “audits and certifies transactions between U.S. companies and their international suppliers to guarantee that the farmers and workers producing Fair Trade Certified goods are paid fair prices and wages, work in safe conditions, protect the environment and receive community development funds to empower and uplift their communities.
 Fair Trade USA educates consumers, brings new manufacturers and retailers into the Fair Trade system, and provides farmers with tools, training and resources to thrive as international businesspeople.”
 (From their website Fair Trade USA)

 Ben spends about one week a month in coffee-growing countries helping to create business opportunities between buyers and growers.
-"Larger companies are starting to understand that they need to establish long term connections with coffee farmers, that keeping those farmers in business is good business for them.
-It's bad business to destroy your supply chain; it's good business to nurture your supply chain.
+“Larger companies are starting to understand that they need to establish long term connections with coffee farmers, that keeping those farmers in business is good business for them.
+It’s bad business to destroy your supply chain; it’s good business to nurture your supply chain.“Fair Trade is one of the most accessible and effective ways for companies to do that because of the price mechanism, because it builds local organizations, because it embeds a lot of support that producers need into the transaction.
+A large scale coffee buyer doesn’t have to go through the time and expense to set up a field station in Uganda, they just buy Fair Trade certified coffee and it’s all there.
+So a big piece of what we do is to work to position Fair Trade as a solution for both sides of the relationship.”

 Ben Corey-Moran’s 5 Essentials for Making the Best Cup of Coffee Possible (in Every Sense of the Word)